 X4 Pharmaceuticals, Inc. (together with its subsidiaries, the "Company") is a late-stage clinical biopharmaceutical company focused on the research and development of novel therapeutics for the treatment of rare diseases and those with limited treatment options, with a focus on conditions resulting from dysfunction of the immune system.
 The Company's lead clinical candidate is mavorixafor, a small molecule antagonist of the chemokine receptor CXCR4 that is being developed as an oral, once-daily therapy.
-Due to its ability to increase the mobilization of mature, functional white blood cells from the bone marrow into the bloodstream, the Company believes that mavorixafor has the potential to provide therapeutic benefit across a variety of chronic neutropenic disorders, including WHIM (Warts, Hypogammaglobulinemia, Infections, and Myelokathexis ("WHIM")) syndrome, a rare, primary immunodeficiency, and certain cancers.
+Due to its ability to increase the mobilization of mature, functional white blood cells from the bone marrow into the bloodstream, the Company believes that mavorixafor has the potential to provide therapeutic benefit across a variety of chronic neutropenic disorders and WHIM (Warts, Hypogammaglobulinemia, Infections, and Myelokathexis ("WHIM")) syndrome, a rare, primary immunodeficiency, and certain cancers.
 Following announcement of positive top-line data from the Company's global, pivotal, Phase 3 clinical trial in November 2022, the Company is preparing a United States regulatory submission seeking approval of oral, once-daily mavorixafor in the treatment of people aged 12 years and older with WHIM syndrome.
-The Company is also currently enrolling participants in a Phase 2 clinical trial in people with certain chronic neutropenic disorders following positive results from a Phase 1b clinical trial evaluating mavorixafor in people with idiopathic, cyclic, or congenital neutropenia that were presented in the third quarter of 2022.
+The Company is also currently enrolling participants in a Phase 2 clinical trial in people with certain chronic neutropenia that were presented in the third quarter of 2022.
 The Company also conducted a proof-of-concept Phase 1b clinical trial of mavorixafor in combination with ibrutinib in people with Waldenström's macroglobulinemia ("Waldenström's"), a rare form of lymphoma.
 The Company reported positive results from the Waldenström's Phase 1b trial in the third quarter of 2022 and concluded the trial in December 2022.
-Any further studies of mavorixafor in Waldenström's or other oncology indication will be subject to completing a strategic partne
+Any further studies of mavorixafor in Waldenström's or other oncology indication will be subject to completing a strategic partnership.
+The Company is headquartered in Boston, Massachusetts and has an additional facility in Vienna, Austria.

-Going Concern Assessment-In accordance with Accounting Standards Update ("ASU") No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40) ("ASU 2014-15"), the Company has evaluated whether there are certain conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the condensed consolidated financial statements are issued.
+Going Concern Assessment-In accordance with Accounting Standards Update ("ASU") No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40) ("ASU 2014-15"), the Company has evaluated whether there are certain conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after August 10, 2023, which is the date that the condensed consolidated financial statements were issued.
 Since inception, the Company has incurred significant operating losses and negative cash flows from operations.
-As of March 31, 2023, the Company had \$93.4 million of cash and cash equivalents, an accumulated deficit of \$400.8 million and net cash used in operating activities of \$26.5 million.
-The Company has a covenant under its Second Amended and Restated Loan and Security Agreement with Hercules Capital Inc. ("Hercules") that requires that the Company maintain a minimum level of cash of \$20 million, subject to reduction to \$10 million upon the achievement of operational milestones.
-Based on its current cash flow projections and with no additional funding, the Company believes it will not be able to maintain the minimum cash required to satisfy this covenant beginning in the first quarter of 2024.
-In such event, the lender could require the repayment of all outstanding debt.
+As of June 30, 2023, the Company had \$141.3 million of cash, cash equivalents and short-term marketable securities, and an accumulated deficit of \$456.5 million.
+Net cash used in operating activities was \$47.9 million for the six months ended June 30, 2023.
+On August 2, 2023, the Company entered into an amendment (the "Amendment") to its Second Amended and Restated Loan and Security Agreement (as amended by the Amendment, the "Amended Hercules Loan") with Hercules Capital Inc. ("Hercules").
+The Amended Hercules Loan extended the interest-only period from October 2024 to April 2025, provided an additional \$22.5 million in borrowings at closing and increased the available borrowing capacity to \$115.0 million.
+The Amended Hercules Loan requires that the Company maintain a minimum level of cash of \$20 million though January 2025 and thereafter subject to reductions upon the Company's achievement of operational milestones.
+See Note 14 (Subsequent Event) for more information.